oSoc20/urban-brussels/README.md

 **Building List Page**

-This is then the building list page or also called the search results page.
 This is where you will end up when you have entered a search into the search bar on the home page (or if you clicked on a tag in a fun fact for example). we have the toggle next to ‘search as I move the map’.
 Toggling this feature on will disable automatic filtering when you move the map.

 **Detail Page**